Non Toxic Wallpaper

 Biocides, also called mildewcides, fungicides, or antimicrobials, are added to wallpaper that doesn’t allow for moisture to pass through (like PVC).
 They can help prevent the growth of mold and mildew, but they disrupt hormone function, are associated with developmental and reproductive effects, allergen sensitivity, and antibiotic resistance.
 For these reasons, they are considered one of the classes of priority chemicals to avoid.

 EVA is short for ethylene vinyl acetate.
 Even though it has the word vinyl in it, it’s chemical structure and properties are very different than PVC (polyvinyl chloride, also just called “vinyl”).
 It is the sticky part of peel-and-stick wallpaper.
-While not perfect, it’s also not carcinogenic, and is generally a less toxic plastic-based adhesive choice.
+It is not carcinogenic, and is generally a much safer plastic-based adhesive choice.